chripell/yasl/homergw/README.md

 ## disphat

 Consumer, shows information on the Pimoroni Disphat.
-Parameters:
+You can use the left buttons to scroll and enable/disabling auto-scrolling.Parameters:

 * `--disphat-values='T3_52pi:T,PL_8.8.8.8:Lat,P%_8.8.8.8:Loss'`
 * `--disphat-contrast`